This article was updated on December 14th, 2025.

 Password managers make it easier to manage passwords while protecting them from threat actors.

-MFA provides an additional layer of authenticity around logins.
+MFA provides an additional layer of authentication of logins.
 It makes sure that employees verify their identity twice.
 MFA is a combination of two or more of the following:

 - Something a person knows (password/passphrase)